November 11, 2014

 Over 250 senior-level executives and compliance professionals from various financial regulatory bodies, exchanges, associations and authorities, financial institutions and corporate entities are expected to attend the summit to discuss how the industry should tackle the regulatory issues and achieve operational excellence.
 Dr. Muliaman D. Hadad, Chairman of the Indonesia Financial Services Authority (OJK), will deliver the keynote speech.
 Other organizations supporting the summit include ASIFMA, CFA Institute, EY and Bank Mandiri.

 In a recent survey conducted by Thomson Reuters and EY, organizations across the Asia-Pacific region canvas their views on the compliance and governance challenges faced by their governance function, with 31% of respondents representing the Financial Services sector.
-The full report can be downloaded here.
 The survey’s key findings are as follows.

 - 64% of the overall respondents felt that a market or regulatory breach was widely perceived as the most significant governance risk for their company.
 Meanwhile, 18% selected overseas compliance or regulatory breach and 15% opted for corruption or fraud.